leverdeterre/shakeMyApps-appScan-blog/_posts/2022-08-27-crypto-bitcoin-wallet-apps.md

 What are the important points if you want to start to build a new App?

-To study those questions we have decided to take the most trendy applications and to compare then on technical aspects.
+To study those questions we have decided to take the most trendy applications and to compare them on technical aspects.

 ## 0. TLDR;

-There is native Apps and Apps developed using a cross plateform solutions.
+- There is native Apps and Apps developed using a cross plateform solutions.

-All Apps can provide a very rich User Experience, by requesting a lot of permissions, extends the system using App Extensions or interact with other Apps to improve the journey of a User.
+- All Apps can provide a very rich User Experience and extends the system using App Extensions or interact with other Apps to improve the journey of a User.
+- The applications are characterized by the number of interactions with the system and the possible interactions with other Apps.
+- The packaging is really different depending on the technology of the application and this leads to resources not optimized and some security weaknesses.

 ## 1. Global AppScores

-I created an AppScore to have an objective & synthetic vision of any Apps, just by monitoring some "quality" points.
+AppScore give an objective & synthetic vision of any Apps, just by focusing on quality criteria.
 [If you want to get more details about AppScore computation]({% post_url 2022-07-01-appscore-definition %})

 | App | AppScore  |